piddlingtuna/COMP2511_21T2/week03/README.md

 2. What does test-driven development look like in Java?

-// What class/objection declarations - define the API
+- Define the API (class declarations)
+- Write (black box) tests
+- Implement all functionality

-// Tests first - black box tests
+- Pass the tests

-// Implementation second

 3. Inside the `src/unsw` folder is `archaic_fs` and `test` that mocks a very simple file system and tests it respectively, you can see 3 already written in there.